duzsbrigitta/Reaction-Diffusion-in-Condensates/README.md

 # Reaction-Diffusion-in-Protocells
-Reaction-diffusion numerical model for non-Fickian diffusion and sharp signaling fronts in all-DNA protocells
+Reaction-diffusion numerical model for non-Fickian diffusion and sharp signaling fronts in all-DNA condensates

 ## System Requirements
 The code was tested on\